Comonadic Coalgebras and Bousfield Localization

 \subsection{Homological Truncations Preserve Chain Comonoids}

-For an integer $n$, consider the left Bousfield localization $L_n$ on $\Chrinj$ for which an $L_n$-local weak equivalence is a chain map $f$ such that $H_{\leq n}f$ is an isomorphism.
-An $L_n$-local object is a chain complex $X$ with $H_{>n}X = 0$.
+As above, let $R$ be a ring, and recall that for any integer $n$, $S^n(R)$ denotes the chain complex that is $R$ in degree $n$ and 0 elsewhere \cite{hovey} (2.3.3).
+On $\Chrinj$, let $L_n$ be the left Bousfield localization with respect to the set $\mathcal{C}_n$ consisting of the unique morphism $c: S^{n+1} \to 0$.
+It is easy to verify that the $L_n$-local weak equivalences are the chain maps $f$ such that $H_{\leq n}f$ is an isomorphism and that an $L_n$-local object is a chain complex $X$ with $H_{>n}X = 0$, just like the Postnikov section in topology.
 We refer to $L_n$ as the \emph{homological truncation above $n$}.
 For a chain complex $X = \bigl\{X_i, d_i\bigr\}$, its homological truncation above $n$ can be explicitly described as

 Here $d_{n+1} : X_{n+1} \to X_n$, and the differentials in $L_nX$ are induced by those in $X$.
 The $L_n$-localization map of $X$ is the quotient map $q_n : X \to L_nX$.

 We now observe that if $n < -1$, then the homological truncation above $n$ preserves comonoids, so all four conditions in Theorem \ref{comonad.preservation.eq} hold.
 To see this, suppose $(X,\delta)$ is a comonoid in $\Chrinj$.
 We define a comultiplication $\delta_n : L_nX \to (L_nX)^{\otimes 2}$ by